 The election is over, FINALLY.
-No more crazy debates, controversial tweets, and other political gossip, I hope.
+No more crazy debates, controversial tweets, and other political gossips, I hope.
 Now it doesn’t matter how we voted, how we feel, good or bad, we will have a new President in January: Donald Trump.
 So how will his policies affect our financial life?

 The biggest thing that Trump’s campaign highlighted was to reduce taxes.
-This is for most people especially high income earners and businesses (per his website, the business tax rate will drop from 35 percent to 15 percent).
+This is for most people especially high-income earners and businesses (per his website, the business tax rate will drop from 35 percent to 15 percent).
 He believes that if people have more money to keep, they will spend more, thus increase sales, expand output, create more jobs, and ultimately boost our economy.

 What Should I Do?

 Investing the extra funds you can receive via tax cuts can be a good option too.
-There is much speculation that the stock market will drop following the election (although it didn’t really happen the day after as the Dow was trading 250 points higher the day after Election Day of 11/8/16 – see news comments on right of chart below).
+There is much speculation that the stock market will drop following the election (although it didn’t really happen the day after as the Dow was trading 250 points higher the day after Election Day of 11/8/16 – see news comments on the right of the chart below).
 And here’s the actual Dow Jones chart two days after the election where it was at an intra-day high (please click to enlarge chart):

-That means businesses can operate more freely and with less regulation, that’s means businesses have the opportunity to earn more revenue, that means profits go up, that means stock in the business is more attractive/expensive, that ultimately means the stock market will continue to rise.
+That means businesses can operate more freely and with less regulation, that means businesses have the opportunity to earn more revenue, that means profits go up, that means stock in the business is more attractive/expensive, that ultimately means the stock market will continue to rise.